buildpacks/spec/buildpack.md

 - MAY read or write to the `<app>` directory.
 - MAY read the build environment as described in the [Environment](#environment) section.
 - MAY read the Buildpack Plan.
-- MAY augment the Buildpack Plan with more refined metadata.
-- MAY remove entries with duplicate names in the Buildpack Plan to refine the metadata.
-- MAY remove all entries of the same name from the Buildpack Plan to defer those entries to subsequent `/bin/build` executables.
+- SHOULD write a list containing any unmet Buildpack Plan entries to `<layers>/build.toml` to defer those entries to subsequent `/bin/build` executables.
 - MAY log output from the build process to `stdout`.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.
 - MAY write a list of sub-paths within `<app>` to `<layers>/launch.toml`.
+- SHOULD write BOM (Bill-of-Materials) entries to `<layers>/launch.toml` describing any contributions to the app image.
+- SHOULD write build BOM entries to `<layers>/build.toml` describing any contributions to the build environment.
 - MAY write values that should persist to subsequent builds in `<layers>/store.toml`.
 - MAY modify or delete any existing `<layers>/<layer>` directories.
 - MAY modify or delete any existing `<layers>/<layer>.toml` files.